amarder/peloterm/frontend/README.md

-# PeloTerm Vue UI
+# Peloterm Vue UI

-A modern Vue 3 implementation of the PeloTerm web interface, replacing the original monolithic HTML/JavaScript with a component-based architecture.
+A modern Vue 3 implementation of the Peloterm web interface, replacing the original monolithic HTML/JavaScript with a component-based architecture.

 ## 🚀 Improvements Over Original